 Who We Are

-The UC Davis Pre-Health Student Alliance (formerly AMSA ARC/UCD) is a partnership between the pre-medical and pre-health student organizations, fraternities, and sororities at UC-Davis and other local colleges in Sacramento.
+The UC Davis Pre-Health Student Alliance is a partnership between the pre-medical and pre-health student organizations, fraternities, and sororities at UC-Davis and other local colleges in Sacramento.
 All are committed to expanding the educational influence of the annual pre-medical and pre-public health conference.

 The UC Davis Pre-Health Student Alliance’s objective is to introduce and support academic, admission, and preparatory opportunities for all students interested in health professions with a focus on those underrepresented in healthcare (with regard to gender, economic, social, educational, linguistic, cultural, racial, and ethnic background).
-We target universities, community colleges and high schools throughout the United States.
+We target universities and community colleges throughout the United States.
 The UC Davis Pre-Health Student Alliance aims to impact health education, increase diversity amongst the healthcare workforce, and inspire future leaders of healthcare through hosting the largest national pre-health professions conference.

-Over the past eleven years, the formerly known AMSA ARC/UCD Pre-Medical and Pre-Health Conference has grown from a local community-college event, attended by 231 students in 2003, to a national venue, hosting some 7,433 attendees at the University of California, Davis in 2013.
+Over the past thirteen years, the Pre-Medical and Pre-Health Conference has grown from a local community-college event, attended by 231 students in 2003, to a national venue, hosting some 8,823 attendees at the University of California, Davis in 2014.
 The conference not only maintains its reputation for being the largest pre-medical and pre-health professions gathering at an undergraduate institution, but also stands as the only two-day event of its kind, supporting URM students (underrepresented in medicine, as defined by the AAMC), interested in a career in medicine.

 The unique character of the conference stems from the fact that it is entirely planned, staffed, coordinated, and funded by pre-medical and pre-health professions students keenly aware of the challenges facing their peers, who aspire to become health professionals.

-The two-day event hosts an excellent selection of keynote speakers, Dean’s Panels, and 250 workshops covering a wide variety of health professional topics.
-Additional full day programs are run which focus on medicine, pharmacy, nursing, veterinary medicine, physical and occupational therapy, PhD graduate studies, optometry and public health.
+The two-day event hosts an excellent selection of keynote speakers, Dean’s Panels, and 350 workshops covering a wide variety of health professional topics.
+Additional full day programs are run which focus on medicine, pharmacy, nursing, veterinary medicine, physician assistant, physical and occupational therapy, PhD graduate studies, optometry and public health.

 Some key elements of the conference are the Pre-Health Professions Fair and the Dean’s Panels.
-During the fair, attendees are provided with an unparalleled opportunity to interact with school administrators from nearly all US medical schools and a wide variety of other Pre-Health Professional schools, including Dentistry, Pharmacy, and Nursing.
-During the course of a Dean’s Panel, medical school deans discuss their respective institutions – including admission requirements and qualities desired in prospective students – and take part in a moderated Q and A session.
-After this, attendees are given the opportunity to select from 250 workshops.
-Each session is an opportunity for attendees to explore the medical school admissions process such as crafting one’s personal statement, your specific healthcare school curriculum, summer programs, financial aid, study skills, the MCAT, NET, PCAT, DAT, GRE, career options, time management, and others.
-Many of the workshops are led by Deans of Admissions from the country’s premier healthcare schools, leading experts, and leaders in medicine.
+During the fair, attendees are provided with an unparalleled opportunity to interact with school administrators from nearly all US medical schools and a wide variety of other Pre-Health Professional schools.
+During the course of an Admission’s Panel, Deans discuss their respective institutions – including admission requirements and qualities desired in prospective students – and take part in a moderated Q and A session.
+After this, attendees are given the opportunity to select from 350 workshops.
+Each session is an opportunity for attendees to explore the medical school/health professional school admissions process such as crafting one’s personal statement, your specific school curriculum, summer programs, financial aid, study skills, the MCAT, NET, PCAT, DAT, GRE, career options, time management, and others.
+Many of the workshops are led by Deans of Admissions from the country’s premier schools, leading experts, and faculty researchers.

 In 2013, our conference improved its program in Public Health and expanded to include programs in Pharmacy, Dentistry and Nursing.
 Each of these healthcare profession programs run in parallel with our pre-medical conference, which includes their respective panels and workshops.
-The 2014 Conference will include additional full day programming in the areas of veterinary medicine, physical and occupational therapy, PhD graduate studies, and optometry.
+The 2014 Conference expanded further by adding additional full day programming in the areas of Veterinary Medicine, Physical and Occupational Therapy, PhD graduate studies, and Optometry.
+The 2015 Conference will focus on improving and expanding our programming in each of the above areas, as well as adding in new interactive workshop opportunities.

-The primary goal of the annual pre-medical and pre-public health conference is to support the academic and admissions preparation of pre-medical and pre-health professions students.
+The primary goal of the annual pre-medical and pre-health professions conference is to support the academic and admissions preparation of pre-medical and pre-health professions students.
 This is achieved by setting the following objectives:

-- Provide the information and access necessary to help high-school students gain admittance to the colleges and universities suited to their pre-health interests, and to similarly support current community college students on their path to transfer to 4-year universities.
+- Provide the information and access necessary to help community college students on their path to transfer to 4-year universities.

 - Increase the number of URM and non-traditional students entering medical school and other professional health-related programs.

-- Introduce students from high schools, community colleges, and state and private universities to career opportunities in medicine, dentistry, pharmacy, public health, and nursing.
+- Introduce students from community colleges, and state and private universities to career opportunities in medicine, dentistry, pharmacy, public health, and nursing.

 - Invite keynote speakers who are national and global leaders in health care to share their inspirational stories.